 Which of the following best describes your situation:

-- I’ve had very few to no incidences of vandalism
+- I’ve had very few to no incidents of vandalism

-- I’ve had a small incidence of vandalism (e.g. books damaged, guest book stolen)
+- I’ve had a small incident of vandalism (e.g. books damaged, guest book stolen)

-- I’ve had a big incidence of vandalism (e.g. Library destroyed or stolen, all of the books repeatedly stolen)
+- I’ve had a big incident of vandalism (e.g. Library destroyed or stolen, all of the books repeatedly stolen)

 Now, let me mention here that this survey was an informal social media survey.
 (I suspect my college statistics professor would have a few choice words for me if he saw it!)
-I’d bet that some stewards put themselves in more than one category; I also think that several respondents have pretty “young” Libraries
+I’d bet that some stewards put themselves in more than one category; I also think that several survey participants had pretty “young” Libraries

 Common sense (and several long-term stewards) tells me that the longer a Little Library exists, the higher the chance there is that some kind of vandalism will happen to it.

-Out of 337 respondents, 70% reported very few to no incidences of vandalism.
-24% reported a small incidence of vandalism, and just 6% reported a big incidence of vandalism.
+Out of 337 respondents, 70% reported very few to no incidents of vandalism.
+24% reported a small incident of vandalism, and just 6% reported a big incident of vandalism.